Your formal commencement regalia represents your dedication as well as honor of being a UND graduate.

 |Doctor of Medicine||M.D.||Kelly Green|

 UND may grant approval to allow specific honor cords to be worn to represent academic honors from a nationally recognized honor society.
 Advance approval must be received from the appropriate academic dean and from Ceremonies & University Events.
+Graduates can obtain an honor cord from their honor society.

 Approved honor cords: